About

 How their research is transforming health care

-Hai’s Tissue Biomechanics Laboratory brings together the principles of biomechanics and biology and approaches research at multiscale levels, from the whole body to single cells, to provide new perspectives on skeletal tissue degeneration and regeneration processes.
-Much of his research focuses on Temporormandibular joint disorders (TMJD), which currently impact 35 million people in the United States yet remain poorly understood.
-In order to address TMJDs with early diagnoses and management methods, research into the pathophysiology of TMJ disc degeneration is needed.
+Hai’s Tissue Biomechanics Laboratory applies the principles of biomechanics and biology at multiscale levels, from the whole body to single cells, to provide new perspectives on skeletal tissue degeneration and regeneration processes.
+Much of his research focuses on temporomandibular joint disorders (TMDs), which currently impact 35 million people in the United States yet remain poorly understood.
+In order to address TMDs with early diagnoses and management methods, research into the pathophysiology of TMJ disc degeneration is needed.
 Hai is working to develop a novel measuring system that can lead to the ability to identify bio-indicators of TMJ disorders, allowing for early clinical diagnosis of these disorders.
-His group is also working to establish a multi-institutional TMJ research network.
+His group is also using cutting-edge machine learning methods to analyze complex data and build predictive models for patient treatment responses.

 Health Research Expertise Keywords

-Faculty Scholar, Mechanobiology, Orthopaedics, Tissue Regeneration, Molecular Transport, Biomechanics
+Faculty Scholar, Mechanobiology, Orthopaedics, Oral Health, Tissue Regeneration, Molecular Transport, Biomechanics, AI/machine learning